Metrics on changing sample scale

 Details

-This function calculates the selected metrics in subsequential buffers around a/multiple point(s) of interest.
+This function calculates the selected metrics in sub-sequential buffers around

 .